A4135 road

-The A4135 road is a road in Gloucestershire, England, connecting the town of Tetbury with the M5 motorway and the A38 road to the west, passing through Beverston, Dursley and Cam en route to Slimbridge.
+The A4135 road is a road in Gloucestershire, England.
+It connects the town of Tetbury with the M5 motorway and the A38 road to the west, passing through Beverston, Dursley and Cam en route to Slimbridge.

 2001 Dursley speed camera

 In 2001 a speed camera was installed at Dursley with an associated speed limit zone of 30 mph.
 The image (right) depicts a typical stretch of the A4135 road; the dry-stone wall illustrated is of considerable age.